Ritika1007/oneclick_access_managment/README.md

 🔧 Ansible - Configuration management and deployment automation tool.

 🔧 Redis - In-memory data structure store used as a Celery backend for efficient task processing.

+🔗 Jira - Issue tracking and project management tool for seamless collaboration.

 ## Installation